yechielb2000/English-to-Braille/README.md

 # English-to-Braille

-Translate Tnglish to Braille from text or an image you can also download it as a PDF file!!
+Translate English to Braille from text or an image you can also download it as a PDF file!!